ndrean/superm-v2/readme.md

 Using the middleware `next` to pass `{children}` into a menu layout.
 This is done twice, for general menu, and for the general submenu (nested routes).

 ## Component **ProductDetails** with ".dot" notation

+To be able to `import` two components, I made object with several components:

 ```js
 const ProductDetails = {